This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Kong Squeezz Toy – Strong Squeaky Chew and Throw Stick

-Earlier we warned against toys with squeakers as they can become choking hazards if a dog manages to rip them apart.
+Earlier we warned against toys with squeakers as they can become choking hazards if a dog rips them apart.

-Thankfully, Kong toys are tough enough to withstand the most aggressive of chewers and the Squeez Stick, in particular, protects and recesses its squeaker very well.
+Thankfully, the chew toys from this band are tough enough to withstand the most aggressive of chewers and the Squeez Stick, in particular, protects and recesses its squeaker very well.

 More of an interactive toy than a standard chew toy you would leave your Lab at home alone with, the Squeez Stick has enough features to be a truly versatile toy.